SolalPirelli/solalpirelli.github.io/epfl.md

 ---
+title: Useful things at EPFL
 layout: single
 classes: wide
 ---

-# Useful things at EPFL

 _Fun fact: the name of the Tequila authentication system is a French pun: "T'es qui, là ?"_